-The typical interpretation of this white horse is that it represents the Antichrist, but it is not the Antichrist!
+The typical interpretation of the white horse is that it represents the Antichrist, but it does not!

 One long-established interpretation understands this of the victorious progress of the gospel, the rider on the white horse being Christ, as in 19:11. (p.
 1607)

-But the commentators are right when they say the rider on the white horse is not Christ, because the rider is the Holy Spirit!
-The first thing to happen after Christ ascended into heaven was the sending of the Holy Spirit.
-Peter said, “Exalted to the right hand of God, he has received from the Father the promised Holy Spirit and has poured out what you now see and hear” (Acts 2:33).
+The first thing to happen after Christ ascended into heaven, was that God sent the Holy Spirit.
+Peter said, “Therefore being exalted to the right hand of God, and having received from the Father the promise of the Holy Spirit, He has poured out this which you now see and hear.”
+(Acts 2:33).

 The Greek for “conquer” in 6:2 is nikao (3528 Strong’s number) and means “to overcome” (VED).
 Strong’s says, “to subdue . . . conquer, overcome, prevail, get the victory.”
-The Greek for the triumph of Christ in Rev. 5:5 is the same word used for “conquer” in Rev. 6:2.
+It is the same word used in Rev. 5:5 for the triumph of Christ.

 The literal translation of 6:2 reads, “and he went out overcoming, and that he might overcome” (LIT).
 The BBE translation says, “he went out with power to overcome.”
 Christ has sent the Holy Spirit, in order that we might overcome.
-All Christians will either overcome Satan and the world or be overcome by them, which is a far cry from “unjust conquest”!
-The NLT says the rider “rode out to win many battles and gain the victory.”
+All Christians will either overcome Satan and the world, or be overcome by them; which is a far cry from “unjust conquest”!

 What’s more, the crown the rider wears is not that of an earthly kingdom.
 The Greek is stephanos (4735) and denotes “the victor’s crown, the symbol of triumph in the games … a token of public honor for distinguished service” (VED).
 It is the same word used for the crown of thorns that Jesus wore.
 This crown is for the victory of Christ described in Rev. 5.
-The same Greek word appears in Rev. 2:10, where Jesus said, “Be faithful, even to the point of death and I will give you the crown of life.”
-The ten kings of the ten-horned beast in Rev. 13 do not wear victors’ crowns but diadems, which are earthly crowns.
+The same Greek word appears in Rev. 2:10, where Jesus said, “Be faithful unto death, and I will give you the crown of life.”
+The ten kings of the 10-horned beast in Rev. 13 do not wear victors’ crowns but diadems, which are earthly crowns.

 Therefore, the rider on the white horse is the Holy Spirit who empowers us to overcome.
-What is more, nothing is said in the 1st Seal about taking peace from the Earth; nothing is said about men slaying each other; nothing is said about war.
+Also, nothing is said in the 1st Seal about taking peace from the Earth; nothing is said about men slaying each other; nothing is said about war.
 It is not in the text!
 The rider does not engage in physical battles, but spiritual battles.